Dr Philip DonkersleyParliamentary Office for Science and Technology (POST) Academic Fellow, Honorary Researcher

 Philip is an entomologist with a major focus on evolutionary and microbial ecology.
 He has worked on a range of ecosystems including pollinators and pathogen vectors.
 By working with both symbiotic and pathogenic microbes, he hopes to understand pest control with microbes and symbiotic microbes to benefit important ecosystem service providing insects.

-He is currently undertaking his second research position at the Lancaster Environment Centre.
-Philip is currently working on the Biopesticides for Africa project in the Insect Parasite Ecology Group.
+He recently completed his second research position at the Lancaster Environment Centre, working on the Biopesticides for Africa project in the Insect Parasite Ecology Group.
 This project studies the practical applications of an insect pathogen as a pesticide for control of a key crop pest in sub-Saharan Africa.

 He is at an early stage of his career, and has published five papers thus far on pollinator ecology, pesticide application and an emerging crop disease spreading globally.
 Philip has also published a book chapter on the insect pests and microbial pathogens of citrus – a major global food crop.
 His pollinator research has been written about by the Sunday Times and BBC and he has been interviewed about it on Lancashire and Cumbrian radio.